Adds and Drops

 - Students who are not attending an on-campus course or participating in an online course.

-The District must establish the number of times that a student may withdraw from a class and receive a “W.” Students will not be permitted to withdraw and received a “W” in a class more than three times.
-In the case of multiple withdrawals, the District offers the following intervention program:
+The college must establish the number of times that a student may withdraw from a class and receive a “W.” Students will not be permitted to withdraw and receive a “W” in a class more than three times.
+In the case of multiple withdrawals, Hancock offers the an intervention program.

 Students may be permitted to enroll in a class after having received the maximum authorized number of “W” symbols as long as the students will receive a grade or a non evaluative symbol other than a “W” upon completion of the course.